Avaiga/taipy-getting-started-core/step_02/ReadMe.md

 ## Utility of having scenarios

 Taipy lets the user create multiple instances of the same configuration.
 Data can differ between instances and can be used to compare different scenarios.

-Data can naturally differ depending on the input Data Nodes or the randomness of functions.
+Data can naturally modified depending on the input Data Nodes or the randomness of functions.
 Moreover, the user can change them with the _write_ function.

 ![](config_02.svg){ width=700 style="margin:auto;display:block;border: 4px solid rgb(210,210,210);border-radius:7px" }